Simo067m/02476_mlops_S25/reports/README.md

 >
 > Answer:

 When running experiments we used Wandb Sweeps and Wandb configurations to run with different hyperparameters.
 The sweep is initialized in a config file.
 The file can be run either using argparser or the invoke setup.
 Using invoke is simply done as: invoke train.
-Otherwise using: Python train.py.
+If hyperparameters are not being tuned, config files are used, loaded by hydra.
+Then, the train script is simply run when the config file exists: python src/mlops_grp5/train.py.

 ### Question 13